rackerlabs/repose/repose-aggregator/src/docs/asciidoc/filters/keystone-v2.rst

 .. warning::

-  Service endpoint requirements have been moved to the <<keystone-v2-authorization.adoc#, Keystone v2 Authorization Filter>> and are considered deprecated in this filter.
+  Service endpoint requirements have been moved to the :doc:`keystone-v2-authorization` and are considered deprecated in this filter.

 If endpoint authorization is enabled, then the user must have an endpoint in their catalog meeting the defined criteria.